chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 ##### `data`
 `data` contains metadata about the package's dataset - the contents of `matrix.data.parquet`.

-This is the meat of the matrix package, and before we go further, we need a brief detour into the underpinnings of package management.
+This is the meat of the matrix package.
+It's recommended to read [this appendix](#Appendix%20On%20Applying%20Package%20Management%20to%20AI.md) before going further.

 The general principle within the `data` block is to describe correctness properties of the data, without necessarily specifying an exact procedure for arriving at those properties.
 The (handwavy) goal here is to achieve a distinction analogous to URIs vs. URLs, or types vs. values: enough information to be able to make bounded correctness statements, without being too prescriptive about implementation.
 It's **where** we're going, rather than **how** to get there.